Scott Gottlieb: Writing

 In October 2019, Gottlieb wrote a feature for the conservative editorial page of The Wall Street Journal, where he called for a "reckoning" when it comes to the impasse between state laws legalizing cannabis and the policy of federal prohibition that outlaws cannabis but is largely unenforced.
-In that op-ed, Gottlieb called for a pathway toward federal legalization of cannabis that would allow, among other reforms, easier access to the compound for research.
-In a separate editorial writing in The Washington Post, Gottlieb called on Congress and the FDA to create a framework for the legal sale of regulated CBD.
+In that op-ed, Gottlieb called for a pathway toward federal legalization of cannabis that would allow, among other reforms, easier access to the compound for research while exerting stricter and more uniform regulation over products.
+In a separate editorial writing in The Washington Post, Gottlieb called on Congress and the FDA to create a framework for the legal sale of regulated Cannabidiol (CBD), a chemical found in cannabis plants that is used to treat certain medical conditions.

 In January 2020, Gottlieb wrote several articles warning about the spread of COVID-19 in the United States.
 On January 23, Gottlieb wrote an Op-Ed titled "What must be done to head off the coronavirus threat" in The Washington Post.
 On January 27, Gottlieb wrote an Op-Ed titled "We need to prepare for US outbreak of Wuhan coronavirus." and on January 28, Gottlieb and Luciana Borio wrote an opinion which appeared in the editorial opinion of The Wall Street Journal entitled "Act Now to Prevent an American Epidemic."
+In an Op Ed in the Washington Post in 2024 Gottlieb called for stricter federal regulation of high-risk laboratory research, and he was among those during the Covid pandemic who argued that the virus may have been the result of a lab leak.

-Gottlieb examined the systemic shortcomings of the U.S. response to the COVID-19 pandemic in his new book, Uncontrolled Spread: Why COVID-19 Crushed Us and How We Can Defeat the Next Pandemic, which was released on September 21, 2021.
+Gottlieb examined the systemic shortcomings of the U.S. response to the COVID-19 pandemic in his new book, Uncontrolled Spread: Why COVID-19 Crushed Us and How We Can Defeat the Next Pandemic, which was released on September 21, 2021 by HarperCollins.
 Uncontrolled Spread debuted at No.5 on The New York Times Best Seller list for Hardcover Nonfiction and at No.6 for Combined Print & E-Book Nonfiction.
 The book also debuted at No.9 on The Wall Street Journal Best Seller list for Hardcover Nonfiction and No.8 on the Publishers Weekly hardcover Nonfiction Best Seller list.